By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 The service now reaches a steady state and transitions the Amazon ECS service resource in AWS CloudFormation to CREATE_COMPLETE or UPDATE_COMPLETE.

-Important: To make your AWS CloudFormation stack sync with the Amazon ECS service properties after you fix the issue with the underlying tasks, you must manually change the desired count (DesiredCount) back to the original value from your template.
+Important: Sync your AWS CloudFormation stack with the Amazon ECS service properties after you fix the issue with the underlying tasks.
+To perform a sync, manually change the desired count (DesiredCount) back to the original value from your template.

 Related information